tfiers/sharp/README.md

 ## Documentation

-Docstrings are provided for most modules, classes, and methods.
+README's are provided for most sub-packages, and docstrings are provided for most modules, classes, and methods.

 Care is taken to organize the code, and to name objects in a logical way.